Nova Vulgata: Use of the Nova Vulgata

 William Griffin used the Nova Vulgata for his Latin-to-English translation of the Books of Tobit, Judith, 1 and 2 Maccabees, Baruch, Wisdom, Sirach, and the additions to Esther and to Daniel for the Catholic/Ecumenical Edition of The Message Bible.

 The Nova Vulgata provides the Latin text of Kurt and Barbara Aland's bilingual Novum Testamentum Graece et Latine; the latter was first released in 1984.
 Also, since the Alands' 1984 revision of the Novum Testamentum Latine, the Novum Testamentum Latine has also used the Nova Vulgata as its reference text.

-Unlike the Clementine Vulgate, which was intended to be the version to which vernacular traditions adhered, the Nova Vulgata still serves only as a reference to translations.
+Unlike the Clementine Vulgate, which was intended to be the version to which vernacular traditions adhered, the Nova Vulgata still serves only as a reference tool for translators.